 Black Rock Tournament Rules

 RULE 1: PRE-TOURNAMENT PRACTICE

 A. Contestants MAY NOT practice on the Tournament Lake the day of the tournament.
 All regularly scheduled club sponsored tournaments (12) can only have anglers that belong to the club as members or if they are eligible and have filed paperwork to join the club.
-In other words no guests are allowed to fish club tournaments.
+In other words, no guests can fish club tournaments.

 RULE 2: SAFETY

 A. All club members must follow all US Coast Guard Rules and Regulations for safe boating.
-1. Safe boating conduct must be observed at all times.
+1. Safe boating conduct must always be observed.
 Each boater must have a small first AID Kit on his boat.
 2. Please report any boat breakdowns to the Tournament Director when you come in for the weigh-in.
 3. Any new members and any existing members who wish to use their boat in tournaments as a boater must show proof of taking and completion of the US Coast Guard or Power Squadron Certification course.
-While it is not mandatory for non-boaters to take the course it is highly recommended.
+While it is not mandatory for non-boaters to take the course, it is highly recommended.
 Until the course is completed all members may fish as a non-boater.